dougEfresh/fireblocks-sdk-rs/docs/WhitelistedInternalWalletsApi.md

 > models::WalletAsset get_internal_wallet_asset(wallet_id, asset_id)
 Get an asset from an internal wallet

 Returns information for an asset in an internal wallet.
-Internal Wallets are whitelisted wallets that belong to you outside of Fireblocks.    - You can see the balance of the Internal Wallet via Fireblocks   - You cannot initiate transactions from Internal Wallets through Fireblocks
+Internal Wallets are whitelisted wallets that belong to you outside of Fireblocks.    - You can see the balance of the Internal Wallet via Fireblocks   - You cannot initiate transactions from Internal Wallets through Fireblocks  </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor, Viewer.

 ### Parameters